Editor’s note: Updated August 2020.

 The business story is an elevated bio, focusing on what the company does for consumers.
 You won’t engage audiences with self-centered praise for your company.
 Instead, tell consumers how your brand can positively influence their lives.
 That way, they’re learning about your brand through the context of how it relates to them..

 Talk about how your company provides solutions in the product story, building trust and credibility for the services you offer.
-Think about how Guru markets its technology to museums as a visual storytelling tool to engage a new, digitally savvy generation of visitors.
+Think about how Tableau visualizes its products in action, helping to solve real challenges.

 While every story should relate back to the audience, the consumer narrative allows you to truly address how your brand fulfills customer needs and preferences.
 This is also the kind of story that communicates the brand’s genuine appreciation for their customers.